 Some browser hijackers can access private, sensitive details as well.
 The developers sell the information to third parties (potentially, cyber criminals) or misuse it to generate revenue in other ways.
 Therefore, browser hijackers can cause problems relating to browsing safety, online privacy, and even identity theft.

 |Threat Type||Browser Hijacker, Redirect, Search Hijacker, Toolbar, Unwanted New Tab.|

 |Affected Browser Settings||Homepage, new tab URL, default search engine.|

 |Symptoms||Manipulated Internet browser settings (homepage, default Internet search engine, new tab settings).
 Users are forced to visit the hijacker's website and search the Internet using their search engines.|

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 |Malware Removal (Windows)||

-To summarize, the main purpose of browser hijackers is to promote some fake search engine by changing browser settings.
-Although, quite often they gather various data as well.
-Apps of this type not improve browsing experience, include any features and/or are useful in any other way - they are designed to generate revenue for their developers and can cause problems to their users.
-Therefore, they should not be downloaded and installed.
-A couple of examples of other apps of this type are Spark Search, Keysite, Magnifier Search.
+To summarize, the main purpose of browser hijackers is to promote fake search engines by changing browser settings.
+They often gather data as well.
+These apps do not improve the browsing experience or include any useful features - they simply generate revenue for the developers and can cause serious problems.

 How did EQSearch install on my computer?